js044/ccm_docs/content/docs/staff-and-membership.md

 **Responsibilities**
 - Sketch out the timeline for each CCM publication utilizing technology such as Google suite to make spreadsheets, graphs, and other visualizations.
-- Facilitate the biyearly review process by tracking submissions with a spreadsheet, coordinating blind review, and averaging tallied votes.
+- Facilitate the biyearly review process by creating a spreadsheet for score and submission tracking and coordinating blind review.
 The Associate Editor will determine the cutoff average scores and be responsible for the final selection process.
 - Lead staff recruitment and onboarding.
 This includes contacting the applicants, selecting pieces for mock review, and managing the orientation.
 - Take meeting minutes and upload them to Google Drive and Discord.
 - Oversee our email account and respond to inquiries within three business days.
 Also responsible for sending acceptance/rejection emails.